 We have processed this request under the Freedom of Information Act 2000.

 Response

 I can confirm that London Borough of Barnet holds the information you requested.

-However, we believe that the exemptions detailed below apply to some all the information you requested and so we are withholding that information.
-Please see the Refusal Notice below
+However, we believe that the exemptions detailed below apply to some/all of this information and this is withheld.
+Please see the Refusal Notice below.